Israel bans all travel from foreigners as world COVID Omicron cases grow

 "Nu is too easily confounded with 'new,'" Tarik Jasarevic, a WHO spokesman told The New York Times on Saturday.
 "And Xi was not used because it is a common last name."

+"We can move very fast, we think weeks to within two to three months, we would be able to have an Omicron-specific vaccine booster available for testing and then for administration," he told CNN.
+"So this is going to go at the fastest possible speed.
+But we have to do careful science now.
+We don't want to misstep."

+Moderna, through the WHO's vaccine-sharing program COVAX, is producing 110 million doses for African nations.

-Although there has been a weekly spike in cases, numbers are a fraction of records.
+Although there has been a weekly spike in cases in South Africa, numbers are a fraction of records.

 Over seven days, cases rose 231% with 11,661 and deaths were up 128% with 219.